abhinavsriram/intern-helper/README.md

 ##### Challenges and Questions with the project:
 We need access to data/algorithms that IT dept used to create the concentration declaration thing in ASK - otherwise it would be very hard to manually enter the concentration reqs for all concentrations (including pre-reqs)

+**HTA Approval (dpark20):** Idea approved BUT do not have an AI/ML component as your algorithm.
+This is not an ML class, so we hope your algorithm has more depth in areas outside of ML.

 ### Idea 2

 #### Intern/Job Application Helper